 Full time professional artist, Kylie Fogarty creates in her studio which is based in Canberra, Australia,

-A finalist in the 2021 Ravenwood Australian Women’s Art Prize, Kylie was selected / invited to exhibit at the Kedumba Drawing Award 2020, and was a finalist in The 2018 Grace Cossington Smith Art Award as well as The Lyn McCrea Memorial Drawing Prize 2018.
+Kylie was selected / invited to exhibit at the Kedumba Drawing Award 2023 and 2020, a finalist in the 2021 Ravenwood Australian Women’s Art Prize, the 2018 Grace Cossington Smith Art Award as well as The Lyn McCrea Memorial Drawing Prize 2018.

 Engaging the use of negative space, line work and a limited palette to she invites consideration of her subject matter.